 Within the scope of our business relationship, you must provide that personal data which is required for the initiation, execution and termination of a business relationship, or that we are legally or regulatory obligated to collect.
 In particular, provisions of money laundering laws and regulations require that we verify your identity before entering into a business relationship, for example, by means of your identity card or passport, and record your name, place and date of birth, nationality and your residential address.
 In order to comply with these regulatory and statutory obligations, you must provide us with this personal data and corresponding documents and notify us without undue delay of any changes that may arise in the course of the business relationship.
 As a rule, without this data we must reject the conclusion or performance of an order/a transaction, or are no longer able to carry out an existing order/transaction and therefore may be forced to terminate the business relationship.

-As a rule, we do not perform decision-making based solely on automated processing pursuant to Art.
-22 GDPR to establish or terminate a business relationship.
+As a rule, we do not perform decision-making based solely on automated processing pursuant to the GDPR and the FADP to establish or terminate a business relationship.
 Should we use such a process in individual cases, we will inform you separately, where this is legally prescribed.
-In such a case and under certain circumstances, you will have a right to object such procedures.
+In such a case and under certain circumstances, you will have a right to object to such procedures.

 10. Profiling